 The Other Guys

-We all know the other guys the ones who are responsible for that slightly uncomfortable feeling that touches a nerve for many of us on Father’s Day.
+We all know the other guys, they are the men who are responsible for that slightly uncomfortable feeling that touches a nerve for many of us on Father’s Day.
 The deadbeats get far to much credit on how we see fathers than they should.
-The immature men who play spiteful games in co-parenting makes us all cringe as single moms in giving them credit on Father’s Day in knowing their Facebook post of their “precious moments” are a facade against the truth in consistency in support, care, and financial support put a cloud on the fathers who’s dedication to their families never wavered.
+The immature men who play spiteful passive aggressive games in co-parenting that makes us all cringe as single moms in giving them credit on Father’s Day.
+The Facebook Dads who post “precious moments” with a facade against the truth in consistency in support, care, and financial support put a cloud on the fathers who’s dedication to their families never wavered.
 I have mixed feelings about both of my exes, but I will take nothing away in how my children adore them as their fathers in shaming them despite any differences past or present.
-I wished them both a happy Father’s Day this year for their part in our children’s lives.
-Although, there maybe someone out there who may not have been afforded the blessing to experience the fatherly male presence like I mentioned above, you don’t have to search like a needle in a haystack to find a good father out there doing his best in caring for his kids.
-Those men are right there to stay as an ever present male force that our families and society needs despite what anyone may think or say.
+I wish them both a happy Father’s Day in being grateful that my children have there fathers in there lives.
+If you never had the blessing of experiencing a positive fatherly presence , you don’t have to search like a needle in a haystack to find a good father out there doing his best in caring for his kids.
+Good fathers are right here to stay as an ever present male force that our families and communities need.
 Happy Father’s Day and everyday to all the fathers and men who take on the role with honor, pride, and dedication!
 Thanks for all you do.